XronosSchedulingLtd/scheduleradmindocs/adhoc.rst

 * A name - for instance, "Music lessons".
 * An event source - to identify all its lessons.
-* An event category in which to place its events - typically "Lesson".
+* An event category in which to place its events - typically "Ad Hoc Lesson".
 * A default day shape to define when lessons might occur.
 * An identifying Property - to allow users to select such lessons to view.